-Led by School Breaks Director, Andrew Jannetti, our staff and teaching specialists are dedicated to providing a vibrant learning environment for every participant.
+Led by Program Director, Andrew Jannetti, our staff and specialists are dedicated to providing a vibrant learning environment for every participant.
 Students in grades K-5 can participate in the President Week and Spring Break Arts Programs, while the Summer Arts Program is for students entering grades K-6.
 No special talent or experience is required of participants.
 Students come in with all levels of skill and interest in any given discipline and experience the exhilaration of being an artist!

 The School Breaks Arts Program is run by season staff, including a Group Leader and Senior and Junior Counselors.
 Professional Arts Specialists facilitate daily specialty workshop activities.
 School Breaks Staff attend a mandatory BAX training program.
 The program is overseen by the School Breaks Director and Education Department staff: